 Before building a dog kennel, the owner needs to decide on placement, size and the kind of flooring to use for the kennel.
-Dog owners have several options to choose from for the kennel floor.
+Dog owners have several options from which to choose for the kennel floor.
 Rock floors offer a mix of comfort for the dog and ease of maintenance for the owner.

 Pea gravel is one of the best choices for a rock floor.
 The gravel is naturally rounded, frequently from being tumbled in river beds.
 It's small, widely available and decorative.
 The gravel doesn't have any hard edges to hurt a dog's foot pads.
 It also allows for drainage and is heavy enough not to scatter when hosed off.
 Pea gravel is typically available in 3/8-inch and 3/4-inch sizes.
 The smaller the gravel, the better.
 Smaller gravel is easier for dogs to walk on and more comfortable.